 - Decreased appetite or weight loss

 These are not all the possible side effects of Xywav.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Xywav.
+Talk to your doctor about what to expect when taking Xywav.
+You also should call your doctor if you have any changes that concern you when taking Xywav.

-As with any drug, there are some rare but serious side effects to consider when taking Xywav.
-Xywav is a central nervous system (CNS) depressant.
-Serious sedation and medical problems can occur if Xywav is taken with other CNS depressants.
+Serious side effects and medical problems can occur if Xywav is taken with any other CNS depressants.
 These include:1